MacroGlobe/macroglobe.github.com/index.md

-# About Us
-Missions
+# Gaze on Our Planet
 - Watch for lives and properties.
-- Promote healthy and sustainable growth.
+- Promote healthy and sustainable development.